 Organoleptic characteristics and types of Orvieto DOC

-The simple Orvieto (entry-level wine) is a fresh and drinkable wine with a pale yellow color, tinged with green, characterized by fruity notes and finds its ideal combination with fish dishes, Thai food, dim sum, pizza, and pasta.
+The simple Orvieto (entry-level wine) is a light and drinkable wine with a pale yellow color that is tinged with green and fruity notes that pairs well with fish dishes, Thai food, dim sum, pizza, and pasta.

 The Orvieto Classico Superiore is more complex and structured, with a mineral background due to the particularities of the tufaceous soils.
-It is a fat, aristocratic wine, which follows the peculiarity of this marvelous territory and with slightly decadent scents of baked fruits.
-But at the same time, it is a tenacious, sharp wine that fills the mouth with a series of alternating mineral layers giving an amazing sensation of fullness.
+It is a fat, aristocratic wine that follows the peculiarities of this marvelous territory and has slightly decadent scents of baked fruits.
+But at the same time, it is a tenacious, sharp wine that fills the mouth with a series of alternating mineral layers, giving an amazing sensation of fullness.

-Finally, we mention Orvieto passito from overripe grapes and noble rot, attacked by botrytis, real oenological pearls.
-Produced in small batches, they are among the highest expressions of Umbria wines.
-It has an ancient golden color and an enveloping bouquet, with caramelized fruit, flowers dipped in honey, dried fruit and candied citrus peel.
-In the mouth, it is sweet and velvety like a dream but crossed by a sapid-acid vein capable of keeping the wine always lively.
+Finally, real oenological pearls are Orvieto passito from overripe grapes and noble rot, attacked by botrytis.
+Produced in small batches, they are among the highest expressions of Umbrian wines.
+It has an ancient golden color and an enveloping bouquet, with caramelized fruit, flowers dipped in honey, dried fruit, and candied citrus peel.
+It is sweet and velvety in the mouth, but it is crossed by a sapid-acid vein that keeps the wine lively.
 The nuances of medicinal herbs make this wine unique and compelling.

 Why you should visit the wineries around Orvieto

 The wineries around Orvieto rise on top of the hills surrounding the city and often hide real labyrinths dug out of the tuff.
-Exploring these centuries-old caves and then re-emerging with a glass in hand and enjoying the view of the city in the distance is priceless.
+Exploring these caves that have been around for hundreds of years and then coming out with a glass of wine and a view of the city in the distance is priceless.

 Orvieto DOC food pairings?

 Orvieto is a very precious wine when it comes to pairings with food.
-The entry-level wine is a simple, fragrant, savory wine and is good with baked fish, spaghetti with clams and vegetarian pizzas or with Gorgonzola and walnuts.
+The entry-level wine is a simple, fragrant, savory wine and is good with baked fish, spaghetti with clams, vegetarian pizzas, or with Gorgonzola and walnuts.

-For an Orvieto Muffa Nobile the choices are endless!
-Classic desserts like Zuppa Inglese, peach cheesecake, lemon cream tart, cantucci, But remember that it’s delicious even with game terrines, pates and blue cheeses such as Gorgonzola, Stilton, Blu del Monviso and Cheddar.
+For an Orvieto Muffa Nobile, the choices are endless!
+Classic desserts like Zuppa Inglese, peach cheesecake, lemon cream tart, and cantucci are delicious, but remember that they’re also delicious with game terrines, pates, and blue cheeses such as Gorgonzola, Stilton, Blu del Monviso, and Cheddar.